nuxt/docs/en/guide/runtime-config.md

 ---
-title: RuntimeConfig
+title: Runtime Config
-description: RuntimeConfig allows passing dynamic config and environment variables to the nuxt context
+description: Runtime config allows passing dynamic config and environment variables to the nuxt context
 ---

 Nuxt.js supports [env](/api/configuration-env) config to provide configuration via `process.env`.
 This is done by webpack's [DefinePlugin](https://webpack.js.org/plugins/define-plugin/).

 This approach had two downsides:
 - Values are read during build time and persisted into webpack bundle.
 So for a change to `process.env` we need to rebuild which is against [12factor](https://12factor.net/) app design
 - It can easily mislead to expose secret keys to client-side bundle

+You can learn more about why we are [moving from @nuxtjs/dotenv to runtime config](/blog/moving-from-nuxtjs-dotenv-to-runtime-config.md).

 ### Runtime Config (2.13+)